Mianne Palfrey

 Mary Ann "Mianne" Palfrey (March 6, 1911 – November 2, 1993) was an American tennis player who was active in the late 1920s and early 1930s.

+Biography

 Mianne was the daughter of John Palfrey, a lawyer, and Methyl Oakes.
 She was part of a quintet of tennis playing sisters, together with Sarah, Lee, Polly and Joanne.

 Palfrey won the girls' national indoor singles title in 1929, defeating her sister Sarah in the final.
 In addition she won the girls' indoor doubles titles, partnering Sarah, in 1927, 1928 and 1929.

 In February 1930, she won the singles title at the U.S. Indoor Championships, held at the Longwood Covered Courts in Chestnut Hill, defeating the 1924 and 1925 champion Marion Zinderstein Jessup in the final in straight sets.